lindsay-stevens/openclinica_sqldatamart/docs/setup/maintenance.md

     - A database with 1 million rows in item_data across 15 studies, with 2 CPUs and 4GB RAM on Windows takes about 5 minutes to complete all maintenance tasks.
 - How often does the data need to be updated?
     - For small OpenClinica instances with few users or studies, it may be acceptable to only update every 3 hours or so, thereby saving server resources.
 Or due to the smaller amount of data it may be preferable to update every 10 minutes or less.
-    - For very large OpenClinica instances with hundreds of users and studies, depending on the server hardware, there may be some performance impact on the OpenClinica application (untested), which requires a lower frequency.
+    - For very large OpenClinica instances with hundreds of users and studies, depending on the server hardware, it is possible that there may be some performance impact on the OpenClinica application (untested), which requires a lower frequency.

 #### pgagent Job Definition
 It is possible to create pgAgent job definitions interactively, via the pgAgent interface.
 However, it is considerably faster to create it using an SQL script.

 The default details must be modified to suit the environment.
-This can be done in the SQL script before loading it, or the values can be edited interactively in pgAdmin.
+These modifications can be done in the SQL script before loading it, or the values can be edited interactively in pgAdmin.

-To create the job definition using the SQL script:
+To create the job definition:

 - Locate the SQL script at "docs/setup/maintenance_pgagent_config.sql",
 - Update the details in the script, or do so in pgAdmin after loading it,